 Every plan will have different terms and conditions that apply to them based on what the employer has set in place.
 However, the pension plan calculatorPension Plan CalculatorPension funds are contributions made by an employer to an employee's retirement.
 A pension calculator helps determine the eligible amount that the employee is eligible for and is calculated as: AS x F x N, where, AS - average salary per company rules, F - factors in the percentage, n - time. to determine a payout amount will work like this:

 (Years Employed * Accrual Rate * Average Salary)

-In this case, the Years Employed would be the number of years the employee worked for a particular employer.
+In this case, the Years Employed would be the years the employee worked for a particular employer.

 The Accrual Rate will be the amount of interest applied, typically a part of the employee’s retirement benefits with their employer.
 It is a significant factor as it will be multiplied by the total years of employment and the average salary to determine the pension payout.
 The higher the accrual rate the employee receives, the greater their retirement plan will be.

 The Average Salary calculation considers the average salary of the last few years of employment.
-It could the final three or five years of work, depending on the employee’s location.
+Depending on the employee’s location, it could be the final three or five years of work.

 For example, an employee worked at a company for 25 years.
-A standard accrual rate is around 2%, and their average salary was $100,000.
+A standard accrual rate is around 2%, and their average salary is $100,000.

 In this case, the pension payout amount would be 25 * 2% * 100,000 = $50,000 a year.